Where: Civic Square, Totnes, Devon

 Every year the Totnes Elizabethan Society organise a series of unusual races through the streets of the small Devon market town.
-This year the Totnes Orange Races will take place on Tuesday 22nd August.
+The Totnes Orange Races take place on Tuesday 19th August 2014.

-The Totnes Orange Race is said to originate from when Sir Francis Drake visited the town in the 1580s.
-The renowned captain and explorer was said to have bumped into a delivery boy, spilling oranges which quickly rolled away down the street.
-Every summer, the town commemorates this event with a quirky race where oranges are thrown down the High Street and Fore Street, with competitors chasing after the surprisingly speedy fruit.
+The Totnes Orange Races claim to originate from when Sir Francis Drake visited the town in the 1580s.
+The renowned captain and explorer was said to have bumped into a delivery boy, spilling oranges which rolled away quickly down the street.
+Every summer the town commemorates this event with a quirky race where oranges are thrown down the High Street and Fore Street, with competitors chasing after the surprisingly quick fruit.

-The event is free to enter, with races for both adults and children, and prizes for the winners.
+The races are free to enter.
+There are races for both adults and children, with prizes for the winners.
 Be warned though, the oranges can roll pretty fast down the street!
 Watch the video below to see how previous competitors have fared in the races.